sentenz/convention/internal/about/software-design-principles.md

 The principle is based on the assumption that users will make assumptions and predictions about how a system or interface should work based on their prior experiences with similar systems.
 Therefore, the design should align with these assumptions to minimize confusion and cognitive load.

 By applying the Principle of Least Astonishment, developers can create systems and interfaces that are more intuitive, predictable, and user-friendly.
-This reduces the learning curve for users, minimizes errors and frustration, and ultimately improves the overall user experience.
+This reduces the learning curve for users, minimizes errors and frustration, and ultimately improves the user experience.

 Types of POLA: